isdicely/Project2_World_Happpiness/README.md

 Each of these categories was given a numberical value, which was then added up to a total overall score called the Happiness Score.
 From this Happiness Score, the countries' rankings were determined.

 ## Findings
+Most countries stayed within the same range for Happiness Scores and across all individual scores.
+The only three countries that did not stay the same were Afghanistan, Bangladesh, and Mexico.

 ## Data Sources
 - World Happiness Data: https://www.kaggle.com/mathurinache/world-happiness-report-20152021?select=2021.csv (source: https://worldhappiness.report/archive/)